 Daily Care While in Isolation and Quarantine

 Health and Counseling will be responsible for the initial orientation and daily health checks of students placed in isolation/quarantine.
-There are two managers who have been appointed to provide additional care needed by these students.
-They will be responsible for the day-to-day welfare needs of the students in the isolation/quarantine area, including food and nutrition, psycho-social support and other miscellaneous needs.
-The Division for Mission will provide pastoral support for students assigned to isolation/quarantine.
+There are three managers of the Mother Angela Care Center who are responsible for the day-to-day welfare needs of the students in the isolation/quarantine area, including food and nutrition, special needs, and pastoral support.

 - Isolation: For individuals with COVID-like symptoms or positive test results.
 The length of stay in isolation is 10 days from the onset of symptoms or a positive test.
 For symptomatic patients, there must also be a demonstrated improvement in symptomatology and no fever for 24 hours in order to be released from isolation

 - Quarantine: For individuals with identified exposure to an infected individual.
 The length of stay in quarantine is 10 days from exposure with no onset of symptoms

 - Exposure: Per guidelines from the CDC and St Joseph County Health Department, any individual who has been in close contact (within 6 feet for more than 15 minutes without a mask) with a person who was diagnosed or was likely to have COVID-19 is considered to have been exposed. the CDC and St. Joseph County Health Department criteria

 All students who are identified as a close contact are placed immediately into quarantine and are given a test on day 4 after exposure.
 If that is positive, they move from quarantine to isolation.
 If it is negative, they remain in quarantine until day 10 after their exposure, as recommended by the CDC.